Gov. Newsom visits Fresno elementary school, signs early learning legislation

 FRESNO, Calif.
-(KGPE) – Gov. Gavin Newsom visited a transitional kindergarten classroom at Sunset Elementary in Fresno on Tuesday morning before signing legislation aimed at improving early learning for children across the state.
+(KSEE) – Gov. Gavin Newsom visited a transitional kindergarten classroom at Sunset Elementary in Fresno on Tuesday morning before signing legislation aimed at improving early learning for children across the state.

 As part of Newsom’s $123.9 billion Pre-K and K-12 education package, the state looks to provide free pre-kindergarten for all 4-year-olds in the state.
 The program would begin in 2022-23 with full implementation anticipated by 2025-26, according to a release sent by the governor’s office.